 This is by no means an exhaustive list—but I didn’t want to scare you off!
 I hope it gives bands or artists looking to build an online presence with little or no money a place to start.

 If you are an emerging bands or artist, what did I miss?
 What worked for you, or didn’t?
-I look forward to seeing your comments.
+Hit me up on my website and let me know your thoughts.